erkyrath/glulxe/README.md

     ./glulxe --autosave -singleturn filename.ulx

 The -singleturn argument (a RemGlk argument) tells the interpreter to exit as soon as an output stanza is generated.
+When you pass in the initial Init event, the interpreter will process the start-of-game activity, display the initial window state, and exit.

 When relaunching, if autosave files exist, do:

     ./glulxe --autosave --autorestore -singleturn -autometrics filename.ulx

+You should only do this when the UI has a player input ready to process.
+Launch the game and pass in the input.
+The interpreter will process it, display the update, and then (without delay) exit.

 ## Version